debankur123/Javascript-Repository/README.md

 # Javascript-Repository
-An easy way to learn JavaScript with proper Examples and definition An easy way to learn javascript from scratch
+An easy way to learn JavaScript with proper Examples and definition from scratch

-# Javascript functions are used for reusability of code and performance
+# Javascript Functions

-    A JavaScript function is a block of code designed to perform a particular task.
+    Javascript functions are used for reusability of code and performance A JavaScript function is a block of code designed to perform a particular task.
     A JavaScript function is executed when "something" invokes it (calls it).
     A JavaScript function is defined with the function keyword, followed by a name, followed by parentheses ().